ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 Incorrect select applies to a range of data types.
 For this, select the sample to have noise added.
 For those selected, randomly select a different option from the correct one.
-This is randomly chosen from the original list of options (e.g., for state, if WA is the true answer randomly pick any other state).
+This is randomly chosen from the list of options in `this csv <https://github.com/ihmeuw/vivarium_research_prl/blob/main/noise/incorrect_select_options.csv>`_.
 Note that for relationship to head of household, this includes the full list of options, not just those seen in the household.

 Limitations: